-It is a calcium channel blocker medication that is used most often to treat high blood pressure, angina, and Raynaud’s phenomenon.
+It is a calcium channel blocker medication used most often to treat high blood pressure, angina, and Raynaud’s phenomenon.

 Short-acting capsules are used to: